 Besides, whenever you take the GRE mock test, remember to simulate the exam scenario as closely as possible.
 If possible, find an empty room without distractions, and take the mock exam within the prescribed 3 hours and 45 minutes.
 By simulating the exam day scenario multiple times over the course of your preparation, you will be able to work towards overcoming any nervousness that might arise on the final test day.

 In short, a GRE mock test helps you gauge the exam qualitatively and quantitatively.
-Qualitatively you understand your strengths and weaknesses across the various questions asked and can dedicate your focus to the topics that need attention.
+Qualitatively you understand your strengths and weaknesses across the various questions asked and can dedicate your time to the topics that need attention.
 Quantitatively, you get to learn how much you scored in both the sections and how much effort is needed to achieve your target score.
+You can estimate how much time is required to prepare for the GRE.
 Hence, you can then prepare your GRE study plan for two months accordingly.

 Step 2 – Gather the Relevant Resources